bgachara/bgachara.github.io/posts/databases.md

   - resources close vs far from each other
   - resources communicate fast vs slow.
   - comminication cheap and reliable vs very opposite.

 - Process Models
   - how system is architectured to support concurrent requests ftom a multi-user application
   - worker is the DBMS component that is responsible for executing tasks on behalf of the client and returnin the results.

 - Approach:
   - Process per DBMS worker
     - each process is a separate OS process.
     - relies on OS scheduler.
     - uses hared memory for gloabl data structures.
   - Thread per DBMS worker
     - single process with multiple worker threads.
     - DBMS manages its own scheduling
     - may or not use a dispatcher thread.
     - thread crash may kill the entire system.
     - Query Scheduling
       - How many tasks should it use?
       - How many CPU cores should it use.
       - What CPU core should the tasks eecute on
       - Where should a task store its output
     - DBMS always knows more than the OS.
     - Scheduling Goals
        - Throughput
         - maximise the number of completed queries.
        - Fairness
         - Ensure that no query is starved for resources.
        - Query Responsiveness
         - Minimize tail latencies(especially for short queries)
        - Low Overhead
         - Workers should spend most of their time executing not figuring out what task to run next.
     - Worker Allocation
       - Approach:
         - One worker per core
           - each core is assigned one thread that is pinned to that core in the OS.
           - sched_setaffinity
         - Multiple workers per core
           - Use a pool of workers per core or per socket.
           - Allows CPU cores to be fully utilized in case one worker at a core blocks.
     - Task Assignment
       - Approach:
         - Push
           - A centralized dispatcher assigns taks to workers and monitors their progress.
           - When the worker notifies the dispatcher that it is finished, it is given a new task.
         - Pull
           - Workers pull the next task form a queue, process it and then return to get the next task.
     - The DBMS scheduler must be aware of its hardware memory layout
       - Uniform vs Non-Uniform Memory Access.
     - Data Placement
       - DBMS can partition memory for a database and assign each partition to a CPU.
       - By controlling and tracking the location of partitions, it can schedule operators to execute on workers at the closest CPU core.
       - Linux move_pages and numactl
     - Memory Allocation
       - What happens when the DBMS calls malloc?
         - Assume that the allocator doesnt already have a chunk of memory that is an give out.
         - Almost nothing!
           - The allocator will extend the process data segment
           - But this new virtual memory is not immediately backed by physical memory
           - OS allocates physical memory when there is a page fault on access.
         - After a page fault, where does theOS allocate physical memory in a NUMA system.
       - Memory Allocation Location
         - Approach:
           - Interleaving
             - Distribute allocated memory uniformly across CPUs
           - First Touch
             - at the CPU of the thread that access the memory location that caused the page fault.
         - OS can try to move memory to another NUMA region from observed access patterns.
-      - Partitionin vs Placement
+    - Partitioning vs Placement
       - A partitioning scheme is used to split the database based on some policy
         - Round-robin
         - Attribute Ranges
         - Hashing
         - Partial/Full Replication
       - A placement scheme then tell the DBMS where to put those partitions
         - Round-robin
         - Interleave across cores
     - How do we decide how to create a set of tasks from a logical query plan?
       - Static scheduling
         - DBMS decided how many threads to use to execute the query when it generates the plan.
         - It does not change while the query executes
           - Easiest approach is to just use the same # of tasks as the # of cores.
           - Can still assing tasks to threads based on data location to maximize local data processing.
       - Morsel-driven scheduling
         - ref paper: `morsel-driven parallelism: numa-aware query evaluation framewrok for the many-core age`
         - Dynamic scheduling of tasks that operate over horizontal partitions called morsels distributed across cores
           - One worker per core.
           - One morseld per task.
           - Pull-based task assignment.
           - Round-robin data placement
         - Supports parallel, NUMA-aware operator implementations.
         - Because there is only one worker per core and oe morsel per task, HyPer must use work stealing because otherwise threads could sit idle waiting for stragglers
         - DBMS uses a lock-free has table to maintain the global work queues.
         - Tasks can have different execution costs per tuple
           - Simple selection vs string matching
         - HyPer has no notion of execution priorities...
           - Short-running queries get blocked behind long-running queries
           - All query tasks are executed with same priority
         - Umbra - Morsel scheduling 2.0
           - ref paper:`self-tuning query scheduling for analytical workloads`
           - taks are not created statically at runtime.
           - each task may contain multiple morsels.
           - implementation of stride scheduling
             - each worker maintains its own thread-local meta-data about the available tasks to execute.
               - active slots - which entries in the global slot arrat have active task sets available.
               - change mask - indicates when a new task set is added to the global slot array.
               - return mask - indicates when a worker completes a task set.
             - workers perform CaS updates to TLS meta-data to broadcasr changes
           - priority decay - query arrival times.
       - SAP HANA - NUMA-AWARE SCHEDULER
         - ref paper: `scaling up concurrent main-memory column store scans:towards adaptive numa-aware data and task placement`
         - pull-based scheduling with multiple worker threads that are organized into groups
           - each CPU can have multiple groups
           - each group has a soft and hard priority queue
         - uses a separate "watchdog" thread to check whether groups are saturated and can reassingn tasks dynamically.
         - DBMS maintains soft and hard priority task queues for each thread group.
           - threads can steal tasks from other groups soft queue
         - Four different pools of thread per group
           - Working: actively executing a task.
           - Inactive: blocked inside of the kernel due to a latch
           - Free: Sleeps for a little, wake up to see whether there is a new task to execute.
           - Parked: Waiting for a task(free thread) but blocked in the kernel until the watchdog thread wakes it up.
         - Dynamically adjust thread pinning based on whether a task is CPU or memory bound.
-      - *SQLOS*
+    - SQLOS
       - user-level OS layer that runs inside the DBMS and manages provisioned hardware resources.
         - determines which taks are schedules onto which threads.
         - Also manages I/O scheduling and higher-level concepts like logical database locks.
         - ref: `Ms sql server 2012 interals`
       - Non-preemptive thread scheduling through instrumented DBMS code.
     - If requests arrive at the DBMS faster than it can execute them, then the system becomes overloaded.
       - The OS cannot help us here bacause it does not know what threads are doing
         - CPU bound: do nothing
         - memory bound:oom
       - Easiest DBMS solution: Crash
       - Approach:
         - Admission control
           - abort new requests whwn the system believes that it will not have enough resources to execute that request.
         - Throttling
           - delay responses ro clients to increase amount of time between requests
           - assumes a synchronous submission scheme.
   - Embedded worker
     - runs inside the same address space as the application
     - application is responsible for threads and scheduling
     - application may support outside connections, BerkeleyDB, SQLite, RocksDB, LevelDB.
   - Process models
     - adavantages of multi-thread
       - less overhead per context switch
       - do not have to manage shread memory.
       - thread per worker does not mean that DBMS supports intra-query parallelism
   - Inter vs Intra Query Parallelism
     - Inter:
       - Execute multiple disparate queries simultaneously
       - increases throughput and reduces latency
       - if read-ony then this requires almost no explicit co-ord between queries.
       - hard if updating tables.
       - OLAP queries have parallelizable and non-parallelizable phases, goal is to keep all cores active.
     - Intra:
       - Execute the operations of a single query in parallel
       - improve the performance of a single query by executing its operators in parallel.
       - there are parallel versions of every operator.
       - decreases latency for long-running queries esp for OLAP queries.
       - Approaches
         - Intra-operator(Horizontal)
           - inserts an exchange operator into the query plan to coalesce/split results from multiple parent/child.
           - types: Gather, Distribute, Repartition
         - Inter-operator(Vertical)
           - also called pipeline parallelism.
         - Bushy
           - Hybrid of Intra and Inter

   - Using additional processes/threads to execute queries in parallel wont help if the disk is always the main bottleneck.

 - Execution Parallelism
 - I/O Parallelism
   - split the DBMS across multiple storage devices to improve disk bandwidth latency.